ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 or we escalate the problem.
 (And here I suddenly switched from ‘I’ to ‘we’.)
 The default in C# is to escalate.
-If you don’t catch the exception, it will continue to unwind stack frames until it encounters a handler.
+If you don’t catch the exception, it will continue to unwind stack frames until it encounters a handler, a catch.
-Handling can be done with a simple catch.
 For example, we could implement a [Kelvin versioning][kelvinversioning] scheme like so: